Ebaka716/searchV3/src/components/sidebar/README.md

 Import and use `<AppSidebar />` in your page layout.
 The sidebar is fully responsive and supports both expanded and collapsed states.

+### Dynamic Alignment Below Header

+`AppSidebar` now accepts a `headerHeight` prop (in pixels), which should be set to the height of your main header.
+When used with `MainLayout`, the header height is measured automatically and passed to the sidebar, ensuring the sidebar always starts immediately below the header, regardless of header size.
+This is handled by:

+- `MainLayout` measures the header height using a ref and passes it as the `headerHeight` prop to `AppSidebar`.
+- `AppSidebar` uses this prop to set its `top` and `height` styles dynamically.

+This ensures perfect alignment and a robust layout, even if the header height changes (responsive, dynamic content, etc).

 ## Customization

 - To add or remove actions, edit the Actions section in `AppSidebar.tsx`.